wp-sigmadevs/easy-demo-importer/readme.txt

 * **Media Import Control for Speed:** Our plugin offers flexibility by letting users choose whether to include media during demo imports.
 Disabling media import can speed up the setup for those who don't need media files.
 * **Plugin Settings and Theme Options:** Can be configured to import any plugin settings and theme options, ensuring a cohesive website setup.
 * **Tabbed Categories & Search feature:** Includes a convenient tabbed interface that categorizes demos into various categories with a powerful search feature.
-* **Fluent Forms Import:** Automatically imports Fluent Forms, retaining your forms' integrity.
+* **Fluent Forms Import:** Can be configured to automatically import Fluent Forms, retaining your forms' integrity.
-* **Slider Revolution Import:** Automatically imports Slider Revolution slides, ensuring the slides' functionalities.
+* **Slider Revolution Import:** Can be configured to automatically import Slider Revolution slides, ensuring the slides' functionalities.
-* **Modern React-Powered Pages:** Enjoy modern, React-powered pages for a seamless user experience.
+* **Modern React-Powered Pages:** Enjoy modern, React-powered admin pages for a seamless user experience.
-* **Built-in Required Plugins Installer:** Simplify the installation process of necessary plugins right from the start.
+* **Built-in Required Plugins Installer:** Features a built-in Required Plugins Installer that can be configured for hassle-free import process.
 * **System Status Checker:** Our built-in system status checker acts as a helpful pre-import checklist, alerting you to any potential issues that need addressing.
 * **Automatic URL and Commenter Email Replacement:** Designed for developers, our plugin has a versatile built-in tool for updating URLs and email addresses in your imported content.
-* **Elementor Taxonomy Data Fix:** Resolve Elementor data import issues with our automatic taxonomy data fix.
+* **Elementor Taxonomy Data Fix:** Resolve Elementor widgets data import issues with our automatic taxonomy data fix.

-Experience the ultimate convenience of importing demo data with the Theme Demo Importer plugin.
-Make your website setup a breeze and unleash the full potential of your WordPress theme.
+Experience the ultimate convenience of importing demo data with the Easy Demo Importer plugin.
+Make your website set up a breeze and unleash the full potential of your WordPress theme.
 Whether you're a user or developer, our feature-rich and user-friendly plugin is designed to simplify your website creation journey.

 > **Important Note:** Please be aware that this plugin does not provide a feature to import authors from the demo import file to existing users in your WordPress site.
 When you import demo content, all content will be attributed to the current user account.